terrywbrady/restReportTutorial/README.md

 ### Ingest Items with Embargoe

+This demo will be run on demo.dspace.org.

 - Create collection
 - Ingest Zips
 - Run collection report to query for embargo items

 ### DSpace 6.x?
 Report Enhancements - View Bitstream Properties

 This demo will be run on a server running an enhanced version of the report tools that extract bitstream properties.
+See PR xxx to replicate.

 - Create collection
 - Ingest Zips